Raish10100/EduCompanion/Readme.md

 - **Guest Login**: Users can access a guest login feature on the login page.
 Once logged in as a guest, they gain permission to explore courses and view lectures.

-- **Explore Version**: Visitors to the [EduCompanion](https://www.edu-companion.online) website can opt to explore a project environment.
+- **Explore Version**: Visitors to the [EduCompanion](https://www.edu-companion.online) website can opt to become admin.
 By selecting "yes," users can access an environment where they have the authority to become an admin and utilize all platform features.

 ---